 Trampoline frame pads are susceptible to damage from the moisture of rain or snow.
 Therefore, it is important to not only remove the pads and store them indoors during the winter months but also to clean the pads thoroughly before storing them.
 Simply use a basic cleaning solution to wipe off any dirt or residue.
 Once clean, make sure that the pads are completely dry before placing them into an indoor, dry storage area.

 The net enclosure that surrounds the trampoline needs to be carefully removed.
-It is important to do it carefully because the net can easily rip.
+It is important to do it carefully because the net can easily rip and require a replacement (see how much trampoline safety nets cost).
 Use the same procedure of cleaning and drying as you did with the frame pads.

 The better trampolines come with the ability to purchase additional accessories such as trampoline anchors.
 Trampoline anchors are important to prevent the trampoline, or its parts, from flying around during turbulent winter storms.
 The anchor kit will include stakes that can be easily attached to the trampoline frame.